thesayyn/protoc-gen-ts/README.md

 console.log(receivedChange.kind == Kind.UPDATED) // true
 console.log(receivedChange.patch) // "@@ -7,11 +7,15 @@"
 console.log(receivedChange.tags) // ["no prefix", "as is"]
+console.log(receivedChange.name) // "patch for typescript 4.5"
+// see which one of the fields were filled console.log(receivedChange.name_or_id) // "name"
 ```

 ## Support